Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experiments

 \subsection{Synthetic benchmarks}

 Next, we consider standard synthetic global optimization benchmark functions.
 To represent a variety of geometric properties, we examine the \emph{Ackley}, \emph{Levy}, and \emph{Rosenbrock} functions.
-A visualizaton of the two-dimensional versions of these functions is given in \Cref{apdx:visual}.
+A visualization of the two-dimensional versions of these functions is given in \Cref{apdx:visual}.

 \Cref{fig:synthetic} presents results for $d=16$.
-Additional results for $d=4, 8$ showing that PBGI and all baselines perform similar, are in \Cref{apdx:experiments}.
+Additional results for $d \in \{4, 8\}$ showing that PBGI and all baselines perform similar, are given in \Cref{apdx:experiments}.
 We see that the behavior of different acquisition functions varies according to the the function.
-On the Ackley function, PBGI and PBGI-D outperform most baselines, except for the non-myopic BMSEI policy in the cost-aware setting.
-In contrast, on the Levy function, PBGI-D only outperforms the EIPC baseline on small-enough cost horizons, and PBGI is worse than PBGI-D on cost-aware problems: the same also holds for the BMSEI baseline, indicating that using multi-step lookahead actually reduces performance here---we will return to this momentarily in the context of the Rosenbrock function.
+On the Ackley function, PBGI outperforms PBGI-D and the baselines.
+In contrast, on the Levy function, PBGI is best in the uniform-cost setting, but PBGI-D, LogEIPC, and LogEICC are best in the varying-cost setting.
 We conclude that PBGI can in principle offer stronger performance than PBGI-D, as long as $\lambda$ is not-too-suboptimal, while PBGI-D tends to be less-performant but is more robust to this hyperparameter choice.

-We also examine performance on the unimodal, banana-shaped Rosenbrock-function.
-Here, both expected improvement variants perform the strongest, matching PBGI-D and multi-step lookahead baselines, and outperforming PBGI.
-This can intuitively be explained by the one-step optimality of expected improvement, which better-exploits the unimodal objective, while PBGI and multi-step-based acquisition functions are more conservative.
-We conclude that PBGI-D may be a better choice in settings where there is a potential mismatch between the objective and the prior in terms of unimodality.
+We also examine performance on the banana-shaped Rosenbrock-function, which has a small number of local optima \cite{shang2006note}.
+In this case, PBGI-D performs the strongest, matching the LogEI variants, while outperforming PBGI and (B)MSEI.
+This can intuitively be explained by the one-step optimality of expected improvement, which better-exploits the less-multimodal objective, while PBGI and multi-step-based acquisition functions are more conservative and may therefore require different tuning to perform best.
+We conclude that PBGI-D may be a better choice in settings where there is a potential mismatch between the objective and the prior in terms of degree of multimodality, as this can be counteracted in part by its decay behavior, particularly compared to~PBGI.